Sebastian-Abramowski/Five-in-a-row/README.md

 # Five-in-a-row

-Game of tic tac toe with 5 symbols needed to win with a bot making choices depending on the minimax algorithm
+Game of tic tac toe with 5 symbols needed to win with a bot making choices depending on the minimax algorithm with alpha-beta prunning

 It works on every number of symbols starting from 3.
 Sizes of the board for number of symbols equal to 3 or 4 are predefined.
+For games with number of symbols needed to win larger than 4, the player is able to adjust the size of the window (and the board) as he wishes.

 # Options